rberlind/vault-benchmarking/README.md

 ## Examples of Running the Test Scripts
 See the [run_tests.sh](./run_tests.sh) script for examples of running most of the test scripts.
 You should export a Vault token with permissions to read, list, write, and delete the secrets used by the tests to the VAULT_TOKEN environment variable with the command `export VAULT_TOKEN=<your_token>`.

 The only test script not included in run_tests.sh is write-random-secrets.lua.
-It can be run with a command like:
+It could be run and configured to write to 10,000 secrets with a command like:
 ```
-nohup wrk -t4 -c16 -d1h -H "X-Vault-Token: $VAULT_TOKEN" -s write-random-secrets.lua http://<vault_url>:8200 > prod-test-write-1000-random-secrets-t4-c16-1hour.log &
+nohup wrk -t4 -c16 -d1h -H "X-Vault-Token: $VAULT_TOKEN" -s write-random-secrets.lua http://<vault_url>:8200 -- 10000 > prod-test-write-1000-random-secrets-t4-c16-1hour.log &
 ```

 We use "nohup" on the test scripts to ensure that the scripts continue to run if our ssh session to the node running the wrk client gets disconnected and output the results to files with the names of the files indicating the parameters used and how long they ran for.